 Total Action for Progress (TAP) is preparing for our first ever radiothon on FOX Radio 910 in Roanoke, happening December 5, 2017!
 This exciting event will not only raise funds for the agency, but will also serve as a way to educate the community about our work.
-Send in your sponsorship payment before June 30th to receive a tax credit that will allow you to deduct up to 65%of your sponsorship from your Virginia state taxes.
-Click here
+Click here to view the sponsorship flyer.

 Many of you have heard speculation that the Dumas Center for Artistic and Cultural Development is for sale.
 This is indeed true.
 The building is currently on the market for the list price of $1,075,000.